eriksank/eventemitter4/README.md

 ###9.6\.
 Why not EventEmitter3

 _EventEmitter3_ does not have an `onAny()` function.
-The module is not implemented using any form of set algebra either.
-So, I did not particularly feel like extending it either.
+The module is not implemented using any form of _set algebra_ either.
+Therefore, I did not particularly feel like extending it.

-Therefore, instead of painstakingly extending any of these alternative _EventEmitter_ classes, I made the decision to roll my own.
+Consequently, instead of painstakingly extending any of these alternative _EventEmitter_ classes, I made the decision to roll my own.

 <a name="contact"></a>